-IED Online is a collection of thirteen dictionaries that together reconstruct the lexicon for the most important languages and language branches of Indo-European.
+IED Online is a collection of fifteen dictionaries that together reconstruct the lexicon for the most important languages and language branches of Indo-European.
 Each entry is accompanied by grammatical info, meaning(s), etymological commentary, reconstructions, cognates, and often extensive bibliographical information.

 - Etymological Dictionary of the Armenian Inherited Lexicon